MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdideletedeviceinterfacedata.md

 ### -param DeviceInfoSet [in]

-A pointer to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains the interface to delete.
+A pointer to the <a href="devinst.device_information_sets">device information set</a> that contains the interface to delete.
 This handle is typically returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff551069">SetupDiGetClassDevs</a>.

 ### -param DeviceInterfaceData [in]